digitaloxford/do-wagtail/README.md

 ### Pre-commit hooks

 This repository uses the [pre-commit](https://pre-commit.com/) framework to perform certain sanity checks during development.
-These include code formatting with [Black](https://black.readthedocs.io/en/stable/index.html) and [DjHTML](https://github.com/rtts/djhtml), import sorting with [isort](https://pycqa.github.io/isort/index.html), and detecting any private keys you may have accidentally added to the repository.
+These include code formatting with [Ruff](https://docs.astral.sh/ruff/) and [DjHTML](https://github.com/rtts/djhtml), and detecting any private keys you may have accidentally added to the repository.
 For a full list see the file `<install-directory>/.pre-commit-config.yaml`.

 Run pre-commit install to set up the git hook scripts